balakarthikeyan/notes/questions/symfony.md

 - `Comfort & Convenience:` The Framework delivers a highly functional development environment and conveys to developers the desired level of pleasure and ease.
 Instead of concentrating on minor functionalities, the framework facilitates developers to focus more on the core functional features of an application.
 This improves a developer's productivity and makes their task smooth and error-free.
 Symfony devices, such as the Web Debug Toolbar, bring more convenience for a developer to address errors and security-related issues.
 - `User Friendly:` Symfony is an easy-to-use framework for any developer and is highly convenient for beginners and advanced users, with a host of documentation and support from the company and the community.
 With an acceptable level of professional support, a newbie can quickly learn the best practices of Symfony Development to help create agile and performance-driven solutions.

-##  What are the components in Symfony?
+###  What are the components in Symfony?

 Symfony Components are a collection of decoupled and reusable PHP libraries.
 It is open-source software that desires to quicken or speed up the creation and maintenance of web applications, substitute repetitive coding tasks, create powerful and robust applications in an enterprise context, and give developers complete control over the configuration.

 Symfony Components are decoupled libraries for PHP applications.
-Thousands of projects have been downloaded billions of times and are the foundation of essential PHP projects.
-Symfony provides components ranging from the simple feature, say file system, to advanced features, events, container technology, and dependency injection.
+Symfony provides components ranging from the simple feature, say file system, to advanced features, events, container, and dependency injection.

 ```
 How to install a Symfony Application using Composer?